cry-stal-lee/reviews-service/README.md

 # ⭐ E-Commerce Ratings & Reviews Service
 ![Loader 5K Test](https://user-images.githubusercontent.com/52181740/138920114-795ecffb-e99b-42e1-8898-0b35ccd39b4c.gif)

-For this project, my team was tasked with replacing the API for an e-commerce clothing retailer using a scalable microservice architecture in order to handle increased web traffic.
+For *PROJECT ATELIER*, my team was tasked with replacing the API for an e-commerce clothing retailer using a scalable microservice architecture in order to handle increased web traffic.
 Each teammate focused on a different microservice.
 I worked on the backend for the Ratings & Reviews service.

 ## 🏆 Achievements and Optimizations
 - Seeded a PostgreSQL database with over 20 million records